 }

-Client-supplier chi-squared solution.
+Client-supplier chi-square solution.
 Likert-scale questionnaires typically have five or seven categories per question.
-We've renamed the application or client likert.cpp, suggesting a narrower use of the chi-squared program.
+We've renamed the application or client likert.cpp, suggesting a narrower use of the chi-square program.
 Accordingly, we reduce the size of the observed frequency array to a more realistic size.

 This variation of the input loop moves f into the loop, reducing its scope and eliminating the initial cin statement.
 On balance, this version requires an if-statement to detect the -1 and end the loop.